strassenger/SDOC/index.rst

-## Welcome to SDOC with rabah Issolah
+## Welcome to SDOC with rabah Issolah For SAP

 You can use the [editor on GitHub](https://github.com/strassenger/sap/edit/master/index.rst) to maintain and preview the content for your website in Markdown files.